 The link between these two domains has come about because of the need for political parties to satisfy the wants and needs of their target voter markets through the strategic marketing of their values (Baines, Harris, & Lewis, 2002).
 Whether the concept of political marketing is directly analogous to commercial marketing has raised some theoretical debate (O’Shaughnessy 2001; Butler and Collins 1999; Egan 1999).
 The term ‘political marketing’ was first coined by authors such as Kelley (1956) and Rothschild (1978), while Fletcher (1997) maintained that it is the most ancient type of marketing in existence.
+In fact, commentators from political science have long had an interest in marketing tools (Dean and Croft, 2001)

 We assume that political marketing is just one domain of the broader marketing discipline (Lees-Marshment 2005; Newman and Sheth 1985; O’Shaughnessy 1990).
 The notion of a broader discipline was introduced, debated and re-debated in the 1960s and 70s by key authorial influences such as Kotler and Levy (1969), Luck (1969), Kotler (1972) and Hunt (1979, 1983).
-Thus there is a solid basis for examining non-commercial activities under the auspices of marketing theory.
+Thus there is a solid basis for examining non-commercial activities under the auspices of marketing theory (Dean and Croft, 2001).
 Political marketing may be defined as:

 “The study of the processes of exchanges between political entities and their environment and among themselves, with particular reference to the positioning of those entities and their communications” (Lock and Harris, 1996, p.
 28).

 What is apparent from previous research in political marketing is that political parties and politicians do use marketing extensively to achieve their political goals and connect with voters but appear to borrow marketing tools and concepts in an ad hoc and instrumental fashion (Moufahim, Humphreys, Mitussis, & Fitchett, 2007).
 Likewise, political marketing literature has, for the most part, taken an instrumental approach to marketing phenomena by overly focusing on practical issues, at the expense of methodological or philosophical issues (Moufahim and Lim, 2009).
 It is the responsibility of marketers, both in practice and in theory, to develop more strategic approaches to marketing for politics (Moufahim et al. 2007; Savigny 2008; Henneberg 2008; Harris and Lock 2010).
-Based on the phenomenal success of Obama’s political marketing, one significant area for investigation is the role of modern technologies such as social media in political marketing (Harris and Lock 2010).
+There is a real need to understand the driving forces behind voter decision-making (Dean and Croft, 2001).
+The political science literature offers some useful evidence in this regard.
+Another area to understand, based on the phenomenal success of Obama’s political marketing, is the role of modern technologies such as social media in political marketing (Harris and Lock 2010).

 Technology in Political Marketing